Awash in Maritime Heritage and Salty Charm, Bergen Beckons

 Bergen's old Hanseatic Quarter has a crude yet romantic charm.
 I crouch under creaky timbers as I wander through the Hanseatic Museum.
-The oversized cupboards around me once housed humble Norwegians — each minuscule "bedroom" giving them darkness and warmth through the cold but not very long Nordic night.
+The oversized cupboards around me once housed humble workers — each minuscule "bedroom" giving them darkness and warmth through the cold and short Nordic summer night.
 Primitive paintings of buxom maidens with come-hither smiles decorated the doors as if to bring sweet dreams to those rustic 16th-century lives.

 I pick up a dried cod fish — shaped like a baseball bat and just as hard.
 I can't resist using it to knock the dirt off my shoes, like a ballplayer with mud on his cleats.

-Famous for its lousy weather, Bergen gets an average of 80 inches of rain annually (compared to 30 in Oslo, the capital).
-A good year in Bergen has 60 days of sunshine…but Bergen takes its soggy weather in stride.
+Famous for its lousy weather, Bergen gets an average of 80 inches of rain annually.
+A good year in Bergen has 60 days of sunshine…but cheery Bergen takes its soggy skies in stride.

 Permanently salted with robust cobbles and a rich sea-trading past, Bergen was Norway's capital in the 12th and 13th centuries.
-Reminders of Bergen's medieval importance sit barren, bold and stony on the harbor front.
+Reminders of Bergen's medieval importance sit barren, bold and stony on the harborfront.
 Håkon's Hall, which is the largest secular medieval building in Norway, was a royal residence 700 years ago when Bergen was the political center of Norway.
 The Rosenkrantz Tower — the keep of a 13th-century castle — while pretty empty, offers a fine harbor view from the rooftop.
-Excellent tours, which cover both sights and provide a serious introduction to Bergen's history (in English), start in Håkon's Hall and leave on the hour.
+Worthwhile English tours, which cover both sights and provide a serious introduction to Bergen's history, start near Håkon's Hall.

-For an understanding of Bergen's 900-year history, join a local historian for a 90-minute walk through this historic section.
-The $15 tour includes entry to Bergen's worthwhile Hanseatic Museum.
-It's housed in a medieval merchant's home from the early 1700s — that's where you'll see those dried fish, cupboard beds, and the medieval pin-up girls.
-Check out the ox tail once used for wringing spilled cod liver oil back into a bucket.
+For an understanding of Bergen's 900-year history, join a local guide for a 90-minute walk through this area.
+And to get a good look inside Bryggen's trademark wooden houses, visit the Hanseatic Museum (reopening after renovation in 2024).
+Housed in a medieval merchant's home from the early 1700s, it's where you'll see those dried fish, cupboard beds, and the medieval maidens.

-Just across the street, Bergen's colorful harbor-side fish market bustles Monday through Saturday, offering lots of smelly photo fun.
-While the harbor front is a fine place to just kick back and watch the pigeons mate, it's also a fine springboard for some delightful strolls.
+Just across the street, Bergen's colorful harborside fish market bustles daily, offering lots of smelly photo fun.
+While the harborfront is a fine place to just kick back and watch the pigeons mate, it's also a fine springboard for some delightful strolls.

-And in the same neighborhood, music lovers enjoy Edvard Grieg's home at Troldhaugen.
-Norway's greatest composer spent his last 22 years here (1885–1907), soaking up inspirational fjord beauty and composing many of his greatest works.
-In a romantic Victorian setting, this place is enjoyable for anyone and essential for Grieg fans.
+Two sights just outside of Bergen compete for your attention.
+Music lovers enjoy Edvard Grieg's home at Troldhaugen.
+Norway's greatest composer spent his last 22 years (1885–1907) in this romantic Victorian setting, soaking up inspirational fjord beauty and composing many of his greatest works.
 The house and adjacent museum are full of memories, and his little studio hut near the water makes you want to sit down and modulate.